dmcgits/dmcgits.github.io/mds/ISE102/week11_notes.md

 You guys have all the c++ syntax you're going to need now, really.
 Beyond the details of using classes with matching ancestors in the same collections (polymorphism), the rest is how to apply what you know.

-Today I'm going to take you through ways to reduce the snake game situation to data and logical actions.
+Today I've suggested some ways to reduce the snake game situation to a manageable bits.
 I'll mostly use psuedocode.

 > Maybe my psuedocode matches your plan, or you have your own variation: the job remaining for you guys is to design and write the classes, structs, functions and variables that make this go.

 ---

-## The Garden, the Snake
+## Keep imagining: the garden, the snake

 Moving an object around and having it eat fruit for points is a pretty easy project.
 What makes this game a challenge is the articulated, growing snake, but don't get hung up on the code too early!